 PATTERNS AND PRINTS

-- Characteristics of Patterns and Prints
+- Characteristics of PATTERNs & PRINTs

-- How to wear patterns and prints
+- How to wear STRIPEs

 The density of the pattern means the amount of coverage versus negative space.
 It ranges between low to high depending on the negative space between the elements.